 For a big company we need to take care of the total business and its direction as well as the long-term planning for the company.
 Without an administrative structure we cannot have an overview of all competences, what everyone does, salary, career ladders, etc., so it is actually no add-on compared to what has been discussed already regarding the medium-size company.

 Since the principles are scalable, the planning of work should not be a problem now either, since we only add another level for the really big projects.
-But, we need to be aware that we always start from the whole problem when we are planning, so we are not falling into the trap of the Engineering metaphor*.
-Especially, this can easily happen when we already have fixed teams in place, like in Agile organisations ,or even easier if the organisation is rigid like a production line, making us just try to divide the problem into small parts for the teams and then aggregate the team’s output back to a wholeness.
+But, we need to be aware that we always start from the whole problem, which means a top-down approach when we are planning, so we are not falling into the trap of the Engineering metaphor*.
+Especially, this can easily happen when we already have fixed teams in place, like in organisations doing agile, or even easier if the organisation is rigid like a production line, making us just try to divide the problem into small parts for the teams and then aggregate the team’s output back to a wholeness.
 By doing so, we have the big risks of: